aahincapie/aahincapie.github.io/_posts/2021-09-12-tree-of-artsix.md

 categories: [ Carbon Credits, Climate Change ]
 image: assets/images/2.jpg
 ---
-## Why article 6
+## Why article 6 and Nature-based Solutions
+Agenda:
+- JNR in term in implementation
+- Biodiverisity COP15 coming up
+- Mangroves

 Activities are set to grow
 Carbon Credits under Art 6

-## Glasgow
+## Glasgow and Egypt (2021-2022)

+There are two scenarios
-COP 26 is crucial for Art 6, because has two scenarios Action overtakes ppolicy | Rainforces interest
+Action overtakes policy | Rainforces interest

+However in general sense, we need to work how we really

+### ARTICLE 6.2

-Operationalisation of Article 6.2 (Will be continue to developed)
+Operationalisation of Article 6.2 (Will be continue to developed)ç This involve:
+- Safeguards and itegrity of transfer
+- Importance between registries and Int registry
+- Techical Expert Review

+Transparency in a full view is very important for Art 6.2, VCMI play a role important in the integrity of some confidencial clauses availables by countries.

+Operationalisation of the Article 6.4 requiere for govermenets approved projects 28 contries have Art 6.4 DNA
+CERs to be used tpward 1st NDC
+Operation of the Mechanism Registry

+Expect two more years to happen

+### Important questions:
+- Methpodologies

+### Two use cases

+1- Authorised 6.4 ERs

+- CA requiered
+- Uses toward NDC, CORSIA and other OIMP

+2- Mitigation MCER  ( Voluntary Market)

+### Why are the non authorized credits?
+You could follow certain standard
+If a company wants carbon neutrality (voluntary commitment), will MCERs be enough? or that would require Authorise 6.4ERs?
+Today will need to work in Corresponding Ajustement noyt answerr already

 # What is really means?